hoffiee/my-advent-of-code-project/readme.md

 ## Puzzle inputs

-The puzzle creator, has if I recall correctly, mentioned that puzzle input shouldn't be shared since he spends a great time designing these puzzles and want to keep them secret.
+The puzzle creator has, if I recall correctly, mentioned that puzzle input shouldn't be shared since he spends a great time designing these puzzles and want to keep them secret.
 For that purpose I have broken out my puzzle input and placed them in their own repository which I self-host, which I then inlude